PetitKwoba/js-dev-environment/README.md

 ###npm Script
-in the package.json add ("start": "node buildSripts/srcServer.js") in the script braces to start stimply type (npm start) to share, simply run npm run share
+in the package.json add ("start": "node buildSripts/srcServer.js") in the script braces to start stimply type (npm start) to share, simply run "npm run share"

+#transpilling
+used babel